Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/4. AI Prompting/AI Prompting.md

 - Copilot - formerly Bing Chat, and not to be confused with the IDE AI assistant, Copilot is rapidly becoming Microsoft's whole ecosystem response to the age of AI

-- Google Bard - ehhhhh - results may vary
+- Google Gemini (Formerly Bard) - results may vary

 There are 6 principles to prompt engineering to get the best out of your AI.